Organic molecules as single-photon sources: Challenges and outlook

-\changed{ Another prominent goal is the integration of several independent sources of indistinguishable photons on a single chip.
+Another prominent goal is the integration of several independent sources of indistinguishable photons on a single chip.
 The most promising path here is using sub-wavelength waveguides \cite{Turschmann2017,Lombardi2018,Boissier2021,Ren2022,Huang2025} or monolithic cavities \cite{Rattenbacher2024,Lange2025} for photon collection, combined with micro-fabricated electrodes for Stark tuning\cite{Bauer2002,Lettow2010,Rattenbacher2024,Trebbia2022,Huang2025} or laser tuning\cite{Colautti2020,Duquennoy2022,Lange2024,Nobakht2025} of individual emitters to match their resonance frequencies.
-In this approach, the high achievable molecule density is a clear advantage, as it ensures that each waveguide or cavity can couple to tens or hundreds of emitters, each of which can be addressed individually via spectral or spatial selectivity, and tuned over a large range to achieve precise frequency matching.}
+In this approach, the high achievable molecule density is a clear advantage, as it ensures that each waveguide or cavity can couple to tens or hundreds of emitters, each of which can be addressed individually via spectral or spatial selectivity, and tuned over a large range to achieve precise frequency matching.

-\changed{A striking demonstration of this approach is given in a recent work, where two individually tunable lifetime-limited molecules were coupled to separate waveguides\cite{Huang2025}.
-The authors used resonant excitation and waveguide-based directional couplers to demonstrate on-chip Houng-Ou-Mandel interference, yielding a photon purity of $99\%$ and indistinguishability of $98\%$, while maintaining emitter-waveguide coupling above $10\%$.
-Importantly, the authors also demonstrated that each waveguide hosts dozens of molecules which can be tuned to the same resonance frequencies, clearly highlighting the scalability of the platform. }
+A striking demonstration of this approach is given in a recent work, where two individually tunable lifetime-limited molecules were coupled to separate waveguides\cite{Huang2025}.
+The authors used resonant excitation and waveguide-based directional couplers to demonstrate on-chip Hong-Ou-Mandel interference, yielding a photon purity of $99\%$ and indistinguishability of $98\%$, while maintaining emitter-waveguide coupling above $10\%$.
+Importantly, the authors also demonstrated that each waveguide hosts dozens of molecules which can be tuned to the same resonance frequencies, clearly highlighting the scalability of the platform.

-\changed{ At the same time, molecular emitters have the unique advantage of not being strongly dependent on a particular host material, which allows for their integration into a wider range of systems.
+At the same time, molecular emitters have the unique advantage of not being strongly dependent on a particular host material, which allows for their integration into a wider range of systems.
 One underexplored possibility is utilizing self-assembled molecular cavities or waveguides\cite{Wang2014,Chen2021,Kim2025} instead of fabricated on chip-photonic devices.
-This approach can enable direct insertion of molecular emitters inside photonic structures and allow for larger-scale and more flexible production of nanoscopic photonic structures. }
+This approach can enable direct insertion of molecular emitters inside photonic structures and allow for larger-scale and more flexible production of nanoscopic photonic structures. \changed{Alternatively, incorporation into a stable transparent material which can be shaped using modern nanofabrication techniques would allow for placing the molecules directly into the nanophotonic waveguides or resonators, increasing the collection efficiency.
+Recent explorations of hBN\cite{Neumann2023,Farooqui2025} mentioned above represent the first step in this direction.}